 The Division of Mathematical, Physical and Life Sciences publishes a lecture list for Mathematical Sciences just before the beginning of each term, as do all other Divisions of the University.
-Copies of the Mathematics list are usually available from the Receptionist in the Department of Computer Science or the Mathematical Institute and can also be found on the web at http://www.maths.ox.ac.uk/members/students/lecture-lists Depending on your interests it may also be useful to attend other courses-for example those of Engineering, Psychology, Physiology, or Philosophy.
+Copies of the Mathematics list are usually available from the Receptionist in the Department of Computer Science or the Mathematical Institute and can also be found on the web at Lecture Lists | Mathematical Institute (ox.ac.uk) Depending on your interests it may also be useful to attend other courses-for example those of Engineering, Psychology, Physiology, or Philosophy.
 All members of the University may attend any publicly announced University lectures or seminars.

-8.3 Teaching
+8.2 Teaching